Skip to content

 Download image

-Dave Friedman is Senior Vice President, Legal & Government Affairs for the Boston Red Sox and Special Counsel for the team’s parent company, Fenway Sports Group.
-He joined the Red Sox organization in 2010, and handles a variety of legal matters, including regulatory compliance issues and oversight of litigation, for the baseball team, its TV affiliate New England Sports Network, and the company’s real estate and other affiliates.
+Dave Friedman serves as Executive Vice President, Legal & Government Affairs and Chief Compliance Officer for the Boston Red Sox.
+He handles a variety of legal matters, including regulatory compliance issues and oversight of litigation, for the team, its parent company Fenway Sports Group, its TV affiliate New England Sports Network, and the company’s real estate and other affiliates.
 Friedman assists with the team’s interactions with Major League Baseball and other teams on a variety of legal-related issues.
-He is also responsible for government and neighborhood relations, and serves as a Red Sox Foundation board member, handling a wide range of Foundation legal and business matters for the official team charity.
+He is also responsible for government and neighborhood relations, he is part of the Fenway Sports Group leadership team on initiatives to use sports as a platform to combat all forms of hate, and he serves as Red Sox Foundation counsel, handling a wide range of Foundation legal and business matters for the official team charity.

 Friedman previously served as First Assistant Attorney General for Massachusetts, where he advised A.G.
 Martha Coakley and managed an office of 490 attorneys, investigators and other staff.
 In that role, he oversaw and participated in the office’s full range of civil and criminal matters, as well as supervising policy advice and office administration for the Attorney General.